atrocore/atropim/docs/en/faq/product-management.md

 To activate change tracking, please contact your administrator.

-If the standard functions for tracking changes are not sufficient for you, please use our module [Revisions] (https://treopim.com/de/shop/revisionen).
+If the standard functions for tracking changes are not sufficient for you, please use our module [Revisions] (https://atropim.com/de/shop/revisionen).
 Among other things, the module will allow you to restore the old values.

-## Are SEO requirements for product information feasible with TreoPIM?
+## Are SEO requirements for product information feasible with AtroPIM?

-Yes, all SEO requirements for your product information can be implemented in TreoPIM by your administrator using an additional configuration.
+Yes, all SEO requirements for your product information can be implemented in AtroPIM by your administrator using an additional configuration.